percona/percona-server/doc/source/management/backup_locks.rst

 flush tables, i.e. storage engines are not forced to close tables and tables are not expelled from the table cache.
 As a result, ``LOCK TABLES FOR BACKUP`` only waits for conflicting statements to complete (i.e. DDL and updates to non-transactional tables).
-It never waits for SELECTs, or UPDATEs to |InnoDB|
+It never waits for SELECTs, or UPDATEs to |InnoDB| or
-tables to complete, for example.
+|MyRocks| tables to complete, for example.

 If an "unsafe" statement is executed in the same connection that is holding a ``LOCK TABLES FOR BACKUP`` lock, it fails with the following error: ::